gravitational/teleport/docs/4.2/architecture/teleport_architecture_overview.md

 ## Definitions

-Here are definitions of the key concepts you will use in teleport.
+Here are definitions of the key concepts you will use in Teleport.

 |Concept                  | Description
 |------------------|------------